Join us weekly starting January 23 at 7 p.m. Eastern time for "Truth Matters" with... more >

 3. No – 32%

-4. Of those 38% that do return, often return with doubts motivated them to leave (see Geisler PPT#9).
+4. Of those 38% who do return, they often return with the doubts motivated them to leave

 a.
 24% don’t believe Bible inspired